top of page

 When P&Ps Fall Short

 Most organizations have policies and procedures.
 But too often, they’re outdated, unclear, or hard to find.
 When that happens, people are left to guess.
-And guessing leads to mistakes, miscommunication, and frustration.
+Guessing leads to mistakes, miscommunication, and frustration.

 Maybe you’ve seen this: